Get a sun-sational 50% discount with Crunch - deal expires soon!

 As a freelancer, at some point you will most likely be confronted with the prospect of subcontracting, be it an offer to do it for someone else, or the need to find someone to subcontract for you.
 The question is, is it worth it?
 Whichever side of the fence you’re on, there are pros and cons.

-It’s a useful thing to be able to do as it means that you can take on jobs that you just can’t do on your own and still complete them to a standard you’re happy with.
-It opens the market up to you a bit too, as it means you can search out bigger jobs than previously.
-It removes some restrictions for yourself and it will help you continue to better your portfolio as you go along.
+It’s a useful thing to be able to do as it means that you can take on assignments or projects that you just can’t do on your own and still complete them to a standard you’re happy with.
+It opens the market up to you a bit too, as it means you can search out bigger contracts than previously.
+It removes some restrictions for yourself and it will help you continue to build your portfolio as you go along.
 It does bring some extra stress though.

 Unfortunately, there is a fairly high chance that you will not get any credit for the work.
 This means it will be no help to your portfolio and to some, that maybe a deal-breaker.
 Make sure you discuss this with your prospective boss before you agree to start the job.
 The pay might also be lower than what you’re used to too, so that is also something to consider.
 There are a few sacrifices to make by being a subcontractor, but they can often be outweighed by the positives of a new, interesting and prestigious project.